donghee9/donghee9/README.md

-### I am a developer interested in cost and revenue optimization. 👋
+###  interested in cost and revenue optimization. 👋

 🔭 I’m currently working on  ... </br> "SettleUP" project, a multi-receipt-based cost optimization program for various groups.</br> </br>